Here’s my guide on how to best prepare for your Raven’s Roost Overlook Elopement.

 However, I always encourage my couples to 1) Have an adventure mindset when it comes to whatever happens on your elopement day, to still try to have fun, and have an attitude that you WILL have an amazing time no matter what.
 Embrace the weather and embrace adventure.
 And 2) Always have backup plans.
 In the event of severe weather or road closures due to snow and ice, we will come up with backup plans during our planning together so that we can easily pivot.

-In order to legally elope in Virginia, you first have to get a marriage license from one of the Clerk of the Circuit Court offices.
-There are many across the state, so just find the one closest to where you live or where you plan to get married.
+To legally elope in Virginia, you’ll need to get a marriage license from one of the Clerk of the Circuit Court offices.
+There are locations all over the state, so you can choose the one closest to where you live or where you plan to get married.

 Raven’s Roost is within the Blue Ridge Parkway which is run by the National Park Service.
 While Shenandoah National Park doesn’t require permits for weddings with less than 15 people, the Blue Ridge Parkway does require permits for both wedding ceremonies and portraits.